-Huntington’s disease (HD), sometimes referred to as Huntington’s Chorea, is a genetic nerve disorder that affects the brain.
-HD causes the degeneration of nerves in the brain, which leads to decreased muscle coordination, cognitive decline, and psychiatric problems.
+Huntington’s disease (HD), sometimes referred to as Huntington’s Chorea, is a genetic disorder that affects the brain.
+HD is one of many types of possible degenerative brain disorders, and like other such disorders, Huntington’s disease progressively leads to decreased coordination, cognitive decline, and psychiatric problems.

 Physical symptoms include:

 Cognitive symptoms include:

 In order to be awarded Social Security disability benefits, you must show either that you meet the requirements for Huntington's disease as listed in Social Security's listing of impairments (the "blue book") or that you no longer have the physical or mental capacity for work.

 Huntington's Chorea is specifically listed in Social Security's blue book under the listing for neurodegenerative disorders.
 To show that your HD meets the criteria for disability under this listing, you must have one of the following: